Subscribe to our news letter

 What Is Amazon DSP and How Does It Work for Retail Media?

 Amazon DSP enables advertisers to reach audiences on Amazon-owned properties (IMDb, Twitch, Fire TV) and across third-party exchanges using Amazon's first-party audience segments.
 It supports display, video, and audio formats.
-For retail media purposes, Amazon DSP is the offsite activation arm of Amazon's advertising ecosystem -- it allows brands to retarget shoppers who browsed Amazon with ads served on external websites and apps.
+For retail media purposes, Amazon DSP is the offsite activation arm of Amazon's advertising ecosystem, allowing brands to retarget shoppers who browsed Amazon with ads served on external websites and apps.

 How Does Amazon Advertising Compare to Kroger Precision Marketing?

 Amazon Advertising offers the largest scale and deepest purchase data in retail media, but operates as a closed ecosystem.
 Kroger Precision Marketing leverages Kroger's 84.51 degree data science unit and 60+ million loyalty households for audience targeting.
 Kroger's advantage is its grocery-specific purchase data depth and its openness to programmatic demand through partnerships.
-Amazon's advantage is scale (over $60 billion in annual ad revenue).
+Amazon's advantage is scale (79.7% of US retail media ad spend in 2025).
 For non-grocery brands, Amazon typically offers broader reach; for CPG and grocery brands, Kroger provides unmatched category-specific targeting.

 How Does Amazon Advertising Compare to Target Roundel?